 The swim-to-bike transition involves getting out of the water, taking off your wetsuit (if you wore one), putting on your bike gear, unracking your bike, and getting onto the bike course.

-The bike-to-run transition involves getting back to the zone where you will rock your bike, taking off your bike gear, putting on your running shoes, and heading out onto the run course.
+The bike-to-run transition involves returning to the zone where you will rack your bike, taking off your bike gear, putting on your running shoes, and heading out onto the run course.

 What Is An Ironman?